Real Estate Blog

 RealEstateJournal | Lenders Adjust 'Option ARMs' To Lessen Impact of Rising Rates

 How to prevent the many foreclosures that will surely be coming?
-Offer option adjustable-rate mortgages, where, each month, the borrower can decide to make a regular payment of both principal and interest, an interest-only payment, or even a lesser payment that doesn't even pay the monthly interest, leading to negative amortization in which the remaining balance increases until a cap is reached, such 110% of the original loan, when, thereafter, the borrower has to start making much bigger payments.
+Offer option adjustable-rate mortgages, where, each month, the borrower can decide to make a regular payment of both principal and interest, an interest-only payment, or even a lesser payment that doesn't even pay the monthly interest, leading to negative amortization in which the remaining balance increases until a cap is reached, such 110% of the original loan, when, thereafter, the borrower must start making much bigger payments.
 Or the borrower can opt for a fixed payment for 3, 5, or 7 years.
 This may help the borrower if he expects to be making a lot more in the near future, or interest rates drop quickly, and by enough, to lower payments on the larger remaining balance.
 These mortgages are now being offered by IndyMac and American Home Mortgage.

 These are very risky mortgages.
 Real estate prices are declining, and will continue to decline for a few years, at least.
 It would probably be better to try to sell now while prices are still in the lower stratosphere.
 Risky mortgages like these, and others, such as interest-only mortgages and the new 50 year mortgages, is what led to the high home prices in the 1st place.
 This is a situation where refinancing, or selling the home for enough money to pay off the mortgage becomes impossible.
 When you overpay for something, you are sure to lose.
 I'll tell you a little secret.
 Buying high and selling low is NOT the path to great wealth!

-This site provides a quick, easy way to find out if you can get a mortgage, and what it will basically cost.
+This site provides a quick, easy way to find out if you can get a mortgage, and what it will cost.
 There is on credit report inquiry (which would have a slight negative impact on your credit score), and they don't require your social security number.
 Proffered advantages include:

 - lets consumers choose from up to 4 competitive loan offers from major, national, regional, and local lenders across the U.S.